Skip to main content

 Experience Modifier: 0.85 (fewer claims)

 You multiply the class rate by your annual payroll, then divide by 100 to get your base premium.
 If your payroll increases, your premium increases proportionally.
-This is why paying cash and hiding payroll is not just fraud — it leaves workers unprotected and can cost you more in penalties than you ever saved.
+This is why payroll estimates and subcontractor records need to be honest before the policy is written, not reconstructed during an audit.

 Finally, the experience modifier adjusts your premium up or down based on your actual claims history.
 A modifier below 1.0 rewards safe businesses; above 1.0 penalizes risky ones.
 Over time, improving your workplace safety is one of the most cost-effective ways to lower your workers comp premium.